 I was born and grew up in Carrickfergus, Northern Ireland.
 After studying philosophy at Oxford University I emigrated to New York City where I lived in Harlem for seven years working in bars, bookstores, building sites and finally the basement stacks of the Columbia University Medical School Library in Washington Heights.
 In 2000 I moved to Denver, Colorado where I taught high school English and started writing fiction in earnest.
 My first full length novel Dead I Well May Be was shortlisted for the 2004 Ian Fleming Steel Dagger Award and was picked by Booklist as one of the 10 best crime novels of the year.
 In 2008 I moved to St. Kilda, Melbourne, Australia with my wife and kids and started writing full time.

 I'm probably best known for my Sean Duffy books.
 The first Sean Duffy novel, The Cold Cold Ground, won the 2013 Spinetingler Award and was picked as one of the best crime novels of the year by The Times.

-The second Sean Duffy novel, I Hear The Sirens In The Street, won the 2014 Barry Award for best paperback original crime novel.
+The second Sean Duffy novel, I Hear The Sirens In The Street, won the 2014 Barry Award.

 Gun Street Girl (Duffy #4) was shortlisted for the 2016 Edgar Award, the 2015 Ned Kelly Award, The 2016 Anthony Award and was picked as one of the best books of 2015 by The Boston Globe and by The Irish Times.